gangelo/dsu/README.md

 Default: `'desc'`

-##### entries_file_name
-The entries file name format.
-It is recommended that you do not change this.
-The file name must include `%Y`, `%m` and `%d` `Time` formatting specifiers to make sure the file name is unique and able to be located by `dsu` functions.
-For example, the default file name is `%Y-%m-%d.json`; however, something like `%m-%d-%Y.json` or `entry-group-%m-%d-%Y.json` would work as well.

-ATTENTION: Please keep in mind that if you change this value `dsu` will not recognize entry files using a different format.
-You would (at this time), have to manually rename any existing entry file names to the new format.

-Default: `'%Y-%m-%d.json'`

-##### entries_folder
-This is the folder where `dsu` stores entry files.
-You may change this to anything you want. `dsu` will create this folder for you, as long as your system's write permissions allow this.

-ATTENTION: Please keep in mind that if you change this value `dsu` will not be able to find entry files in any previous folder.
-You would (at this time), have to manually mode any existing entry files to this new folder.

-Default: `'/Users/<whoami>/dsu/entries'` on nix systems.

-Where `<whoami>` would be your username (`$ whoami` on nix systems)

 ##### carry_over_entries_to_today
 Applicable to the `dsu edit` command.
 Valid values are `true|false`.
-If `true`, when editing DSU entries *for the first time* on any  given day (e.g. `dsu edit today`), DSU entries from the previous day will be copied into the editing session.
+If `true`, when editing DSU entries *for the first time* on any  given day (e.g. `dsu edit today`), DSU entries from the previous day will be copied into the current editing session.
 If there are no DSU entries from the previous day, `dsu` will search backwards up to 7 days to find a DSU date that has entries to copy.
-If after searching back 7 days, no DSU entries are found, the editor session will simply start with no previous DSU entries.
+If after searching back 7 days, no DSU entries are found, the editor session will simply provide no previous DSU entries.

-Default: false
+Default: `false`

 ##### include_all
 Applicable to `dsu` commands that display DSU date lists (e.g. `dsu list` commands).
 Valid values are `true|false`.
-If `true`, all DSU dates within the specified range will be displayed.
-If `false`, DSU dates between the first and last DSU dates that have NO entries *will NOT be displayed*.
-The default is taken from the dsu configuration setting `:include_all`, see `dsu config info`.
+If `true`, all DSU dates within the specified range will be displayed, regardless of whether or not a particular date has entries.
+If `false`, only DSU dates between the first and last DSU dates that have entries *will be displayed*.

-Default: false
+Default: `false`

+##### theme_name
+Valid values are any theme names available as a result of running `dsu theme list`.
+For example: "cherry", default", "lemon", "matrix" and "whiteout".

 ## Dates